dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 If you work very hard at early in your career, you get little better at what you work every day, every week, every year and you learn more and meet people and just get work done.
 There's a compound effect.

-My new belief on how long should I hold the stock in best companies is forever.
-In a world where people are increasingly focused on tick and quarterly earnings cycle, you should try and go in the other direction.
+<span class='saddlebrown'>My new belief on how long should I hold the stock in best companies is forever.</span> In a world where people are increasingly focused on tick and quarterly earnings cycle, you should try and go in the other direction.
 This a great way to generate value and wealth.

 I think willing to go, take a risk and make some amount of sacrifice to be able to try impact the world in some way you care about and sooner you get to work on that, better you'll be.

 <span class='red'>"Love is better than like."</span> Well, I think there’s a few different reasons for that.
 One is it objectively seems to be true.
 If you look at the companies that have gone to become super important and valuable, and shaped the world in a big way, they tend to have fairly fanatical early users.
 If you think about how you first came across Facebook or Google, it’s very likely because a friend told you how great it was. <span class='red'>Focus on love, not likes.</span>

+<span class='blue'>The role of the CEO is basically to figure out and decide what the company should do and then make sure it does that.
+Many CEOs try to outsource those things.</span>